RhinoCodes/quantum/README.md

 # Quantum
-## A Package Manager that doesnt screw with your system
+## A Package Manager that doesn't screw with your system

 Quantum is primarily a non-root pkg manager that installs things to a users home directory.<br>This feature was originally so computers running SEMCOS wouldnt have death by package manager, but then we split off into a seperate project.